 Minimum Wage and Overtime Laws

-The Fair Labor Standards Act (Federal) requires that all non-exempt employees be paid 1 ½ times their regular rate of pay for all hours actually worked over 40 hours in one week.
-According to the California Labor code, section 500-510, all non-exempt employees must be paid 1 ½ times their regular rate of pay for all hours actually worked after 8 hours per day, 2X after 12 hours.
-For the 6th day worked, 1 ½ for the first 12 hours, 2X after 12.
+The Fair Labor Standards Act (Federal) requires that all non-exempt employees be paid 1½ times their regular rate of pay for all hours actually worked over 40 hours in one week.
+According to the California Labor code, section 500-510, all non-exempt employees must be paid 1½ times their regular rate of pay for all hours actually worked after 8 hours per day or 40 straight time hours per week, 2X after 12 hours per day.
+After working 40 hours in the first 5 days, the 6th day worked all non-exempt employees must be paid 1½ for the first 12 hours, 2X after 12.
 For the 7th day worked, 1 ½ for the first 8 hours worked, 2X after 8 hours.
 For union employees, their vacation pay is determined by a Collective Bargaining Agreement.
 Most agreements pay 4% of straight time earnings directly on the employee’s check.

 There is nothing in California state law that mandates an employer to pay an employee a special premium for work on a holiday, Saturdays, or Sundays, other than the overtime premium required for work over 8 hours in a day and 40 hours in a workweek.
 For union employees subject to a collective bargaining agreement, such as the Hollywood Basic, holiday is generally accrued at 3.719% of straight time earnings and paid out at the end of the show.